Critical Parking Permits

 Are there restrictions on what vehicles can use a Critical Parking Permit?

-It is illegal to use Critical Parking Permits for commercial vehicles, trailers, taxis cabs, buses, or recreational vehicles.
+It is illegal to use Critical parking permits for commercial vehicles, trailers, taxis cabs, buses, or recreational vehicles.
+Critical parking permits are available for motorcycles.